-Performing on numerous occasions at Steinway Society of Knoxville, University of Tennessee, Peabody Institute of The Johns Hopkins University, Rutgers University at Camden College, Pennsylvania State University, and Kumho Art Hall, Yu Jung has also participated in the Prague International Piano Festival, Ilym International Piano Festival at Santa Barbara, Russia Kostomuksha International Music Festival, and San Francisco Conservatory Music Festival.
-A native of South Korea, Yu Jung holds the degree of Doctor of Musical Arts in Piano Performance from Temple University, Graduate Performance Diploma and Master of Music in Piano Performance from the Peabody Conservatory at The Johns Hopkins University and Bachelor of Music in Piano Performance from Korea National University of Arts.
-Yu Jung engaged her ongoing passion for the artistic inspiration of others, serving as a collaborative pianist at The University of Tennessee, a member of the Music Teachers National Association, and National Federation of Music Clubs.
-Currently, she is affiliated as an adjunct faculty at Presbyterian University and Theological Seminary in Seoul, Korea.
+A native of South Korea, Yu Jung received her education in the United States and South Korea.
+She holds the degree of Doctor of Musical Arts in Piano Performance from Temple University with a dissertation on the piano performance of Franz Liszt’s Transcription of Beethoven’s An die ferne Geliebte.
+She also holds the degrees of Graduate Performance Diploma and Master of Music in Piano Performance from the Peabody Conservatory at The Johns Hopkins and Bachelor of Music in Piano Performance from Korea National University of Arts.
+While studying for her degrees, she received numerous scholarships, academic fellowships, and teaching assistantships.
+Her advisers have included Charles Abramovic, Yonghi Moon, and Choongmo Kang.
+As a concert artist and educator, Yu Jung engaged her ongoing passion for the artistic inspiration of others, serving as a collaborative pianist at The University of Tennessee, a member of the Music Teachers National Association, and National Federation of Music Clubs.
+She joined as a faculty at Presbyterian University and Theological Seminary in Seoul, Korea from 2017.